eteitelbaum/apsr-quarto-test/README.md

 ## Creating a New Article

-To create a new article using this format:
+To create a new article using the APSR format:

 *TODO*: Replace the `<github-organization>` with your GitHub organization.